twknab/gear_list_MEVN/README.md

 - ✅ User Login and Registration (Password Hashing/Decryption)
 - ✅ Gear Item Creation
 - ✅ Gear List Creation
-- Add a Gear Item to a Gear List (_in progress_)
+- ✅ Add a Gear Item to a Gear List
-  - See `server/src/controllers/gear-list-controller.js` TODOS.
-- Remove a Gear Item from a Gear List
+- Remove a Gear Item from a Gear List (_in progress_)
 - View a Gear List and All Items
 - Edit Gear Item (Name, Description, Weight)
 - Edit Gear List (Name, Attributes)